jenschlot/IBM-Bluemix-DevOps-Documentation/docs/sharecodefromeclipse.md

 4. In the Pull Result window, review the commits that were pulled and click OK.
 >	![Pull result](../images/guidejheclipse/eclipsepullresult.jpg)

-You edited an application in a Git repo hosted on JazzHub, pushed, fetched and merged updates by using Eclipse.
+You edited an application in a Git repo hosted on IBM DevOps Services, pushed, fetched and merged updates by using Eclipse.